rackerlabs/rackspace-how-to/content/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account.md

 At this time, you can only upgrade to Rackspace Managed Operations.
-If you want to remove the managed service, you need to create a new account and build new Cloud Servers and Cloud Databases.
+If you want to remove the managed service, you need to create a new account and build new Cloud Servers and Cloud Databases